 Now that you know about Colorado marijuana laws, it’s time to cover what it’s actually like to use the stuff!

-In this section, we’ll cover methods of consuming marijuana, how to use it safely, its health effects, and what penalties you could incur for breaking the law.
+In this section, we’ll cover methods of consuming marijuana, how to use it safely, its potential health effects, and what penalties you could incur for breaking the law.

 Methods of consumption